 Dr. West has performed as a trumpeter for Princess Cruise Lines, Etowah Jazz Society, the Saline Big Band, and for numerous light operas and community ensembles.
 He serves often as a clinician for school honor bands throughout New York and as a NYSSMA adjudicator.
 His arrangement of, What Are You Doing the Rest of Your Life was premiered by the Ithaca College Jazz Ensemble in fall, 2010.

-Dr. West's research has been published in the Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Arts Education Policy Review, Journal of Music Teacher Education, UPDATE: Applications of Research in Music Education, Music Educators Journal, and Contributions to Music Education.
-He is the author of two chapters in the Oxford Handbook of Qualitative Research in American Music Education, two chapters in the forthcoming, Curriculum and Assessment in Music (GIA), and is a frequent presenter at state and national and international music education conferences on the topics of preservice music teacher education, contemporary music ensembles, beginning jazz improvisation, and mixed methods research design.
+Dr. West's research has been published in the Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Arts Education Policy Review, Journal of Music Teacher Education, Journal of Historical Research in Music Education, UPDATE: Applications of Research in Music Education, Music Educators Journal, and Contributions to Music Education.
+He is the author of two chapters in the Oxford Handbook of Qualitative Research in American Music Education, two chapters in Curriculum and Assessment in Music (GIA), and currently has a book contract with Oxford University Press titled, Teaching School Jazz: Perspectives, Principles and Strategies.
+He is a frequent presenter at state and national and international music education conferences on the topics of preservice music teacher education, contemporary music ensembles, beginning jazz improvisation, and mixed methods research design.
 He serves on the editorial review board of Music Educators Journal, and his wife Amy teaches elementary general music in Johnson City, NY.